greymeister/bg3_party_export/README.md

 LoadPartyPreset("<your-party-editor>", "true")
 ```

+After that, save and load (or go to main menu and load if Honour mode is on) as stats and spell slots are wonky.

 ## Status *IN Progress*

 This is still very much a work in progress.
 Items are not being handled properly, and it only handles single character
 export.
 Still working on the following:

+* Faction messed up
+* Rock Gnomes can't move?
 * Icon Fix (currently need to respec/change appearance to fix)
 * Inventory
 * Specifying Teleport Location